Transformation

 I want to be vibrant and faith-filled, but we’ve shifted into a season of simply trying to put one foot in front of the other with each passing day.

-I pull out Dr. Robert Mullholland’s book Invitation to a Journey as I sit by the window.
-He makes a point that strikes a chord with my weary soul:
+I’m reading Dr. Robert Mullholland’s book, Invitation to a Journey, as I sit by the window.

-Some of us feel spiritually stagnant because we have put too much emphasis on spiritual disciplines that are comfortable for us.
+He makes a point that catches my attention: Some of us feel spiritually stagnant because we have put too much emphasis on spiritual disciplines that are comfortable for us.

-Introverts feel most comfortable engaging in quiet, contemplative disciplines.
-Likewise, extroverts lean toward disciplines that fuel the longing to engage with others.
 Dr. Mullholland contends that we often become spiritually stagnant when we refuse to push out of our comfortable disciplines for the sake of growth.

 Introverted disciplines include silence, solitude, meditation, and quiet contemplation.
 Religious circles often applaud these disciplines, and they are important.
 However, without balance, we will stunt our spiritual growth by focusing only on inward disciplines.